-Other economic indicators used to measure the health of the U.S. economy, including the unemployment rate, indicated that the United States was on strong footing prior to the outbreak of COVID-19.
+Other economic indicators used to measure the health of the U.S. economy, including the unemployment rate and consumer confidence, indicated that the United States was on strong footing prior to the outbreak of COVID-19.
+However, the impact of COVID-19 reduced the outlook related to these economic indicators in March 2020.
 According to the U.S. Department of Labor's Bureau of Labor, the unemployment rate was at a historically low 3.5% in February 2020 but subsequently fluctuated dramatically before reaching 6.7% in December 2020.
-In 2021, the unemployment rate fell dramatically and remained near record lows throughout 2022.
-The unemployment rate was 3.5% and 3.9% in December of 2022 and 2021, respectively.
+In 2021, the unemployment rate fell to 3.9% in December of 2021.
+Additionally, the Conference Board's monthly Consumer Confidence Index remained at high levels through